mctinker/Map-Tasker/README.md

 Runtime: `python3 MapTasker.py -option1 -option2` ...

-Runtime options: `-h` for help, `-l` for linear output rather than list, `-d0` for silent mode (no Action details), `-d1` to display Action list if Task is unnamed or anonymous (default), `-d2` to display Action list for all Tasks, -t='task name' to display a single Task only.
+Runtime options: `-h` for help, `-l` for linear output rather than list, `-d0` for silent mode (no Action details), `-d1` to display Action list if Task is unnamed or anonymous (default), `-d2` to display Action list for all Tasks, -t='task name' to display a single Task only, -p to display a Profile's condition(s).

 Additonally, an optional OS X compiled version of this program has been provided via the dist.zip:
 - download the dist.zip